Safer sex

 The condom protects you from HIV transmission.
 It is probably the best-known safer sex method.
 The condom also reduces the risk of contracting other sexually transmitted diseases.

 If you are HIV-negative, you can take HIV medication as a precaution.
-This way you can protect yourself from becoming infected with HIV.
+This way you can protect yourself from contracting HIV.
 Our guide summarises the most important information about PrEP.

 HIV medication suppresses the multiplication of HIV in the body.
 HIV can then no longer be transmitted during sex.
 HIV treatment enables a good and long life.
 If you are HIV-positive and take your HIV medication regularly, your therapy also protects your sexual partners from infection.